hanna-ry/java-workshop/index.md

 Try it out!

 Now let's add a santa check.
 We want to print out "Santa is coming!" if the value of c is zero or lower, and "Santa isn't coming" otherwise.
-Add the following under the other code:
+Add the following under the lines of code you just added:

 ```
-if(c<=0){
+if(c <= 0){
   //Add system.out.println here
 }
 else {
   //Add system.out.println here
 }
 ```

+Add the System.out.println() statements with your output inside the if and else clauses.

 Try it out!
 You should now have a santa checker and temperature checker, for all your winter needs.